Smart Interactions is a research cluster at the School of Design Innovation which combines expertise from multiple design and technology disciplines.

 This is a cluster that fosters genuine collaborative organisational research that engages with the external community and industry and aims to produce innovative design solutions for these external stakeholders.
 It will generate outputs in the form of traditional academic publications and design artefacts which include intellectual property that has commercial potential.

-Smart Interactions is affiliated with the research activities of the New Zealand Medical Technologies Centre of Research Excellence (MedTechCoRE) coordinating Technology Platform 4: Design & Manufacturing.
+Smart Interactions is affiliated with the research activities of the New Zealand Medical Technologies Centre of Research Excellence (MedTechCoRE) coordinating Technology Platform 4: Design and Manufacturing.

 For more detailed information and a visual portfolio of projects, participants and activities please see the dedicated website for the Smart Interactions research stream.